Israel Emergency Relief Efforts

 Israel Emergency Relief Efforts*

-Israel needs our support now more than ever.
-Below is a carefully vetted list of organizations responding to urgent needs on the ground.
+Israel needs our continued support.
+Below is a carefully vetted list of organizations responding to urgent needs on the ground, ongoing wartime needs, and the long-term recovery efforts already underway in Israel.
 While not exhaustive, these trusted partners have a strong track record and come highly recommended by The Jewish Community Foundation and experts in the field.
 They represent some of the most immediate and effective ways to make a meaningful impact during this critical time.

 The Center for Designed Philanthropy team is available to help you navigate these options or explore other areas that align with your interests.
 Please don’t hesitate to contact us.